-Like other Oregon state agencies, ODOE operates under a one-biennium (two year) budget process.
+Like other Oregon state agencies, ODOE operates under a one-biennium (two-year) budget process.

-ODOE's Budget Process
+The Biennial Budget Process

 We begin developing our next biennium budget about a year in advance.
 The budget development process has three major phases:

-- Agency Request Budget - ODOE starts with the previous biennium's budget, then adds, removes, or adjusts the budget based on program needs and policy responsibilities.
+Agency Request Budget - ODOE starts with the previous biennium's budget, then adds, removes, or adjusts the budget based on program needs and policy responsibilities.

-- Governor's Recommended Budget - The Governor's Office and the Chief Financial Office build on and may revise the Agency Request Budget.
+Governor's Recommended Budget - The Governor's Office and the Chief Financial Office build on and may revise the Agency Request Budget.
 The results are presented to the Legislature for consideration.

 Legislatively Adopted Budget - Legislative committees review proposed budgets and hold public hearings before the full Legislature votes on each agency's budget.